raymondyou97/PersonalWebsite/content/posts/2021-01-09-My-wfh-workstation.md

 - Monitor Desk Stand: VIVO Dual LCD Monitor Desk Mount Stand ($39.95)

 A monitor desk stand saves so much space on your desk.
 Previously, my desk was super cramped and lacking in real estate as the default monitor stand takes up quite a lot of space.
-Would highly recommend getting something like this as well.
+Would highly recommend.

 Link: https://www.amazon.com/VIVO-Monitor-Adjustable-Screens-STAND-V002/dp/B009S750LA